-Recipe for Stuffed Chicken Breast
+Recipe for Stuffed Chicken Breast With Homemade Stuffing

 Stuffed Chicken Breast Recipe

 This is an easy stuffed, boneless, and skinless chicken breast recipe.
 I have also included my homemade stuffing recipe to accompany your roast chicken dinner.
-I show you how to cook chicken breasts in the oven with these step-by-step instructions, videos, and photos.
+I show you how to cook chicken breasts in the oven with these step-by-step instructions, videos, and my own photos.

 Serves 8 portions